CmrCrabs/NEA/paperwork.typ

 note that in Tessendorf's paper @JTessendorf, $n$ & $m$ are defined from $-N / 2 <= n < N / 2, -M / 2 <= m < M / 2$, but for ease of implemntation we shift the bounds (and all subsequent values) to begin at 0.
 I am thus glossing over some redundant information, further details on how / why are seen at @Jump-Trajectory @Keith-Lantz

+=== Cooley-Tukey Fast Fourier Transform (FFT) (Unfinished) @Code-Motion @JTessendorf @Jump-Trajectory The Cooley-Tukey FFT is a common implementation of the FFT algorithm used for fast calculation of the DFT.
+The direct DFT is computed in $O(N^2)$ time whilst the FFT is computed in $O(N log N)$.
+This is a significant improvement as we are dealing with $M$ (and $N$) in the millions.
+  $ "complex, will write up after learning roots of unity & partial derivatives" $

 #pagebreak()
 == Post Processing